gcallah/work/chaps/arendt.md

 and states and ideologues are so opportunistic.
 Therefore, Arendt also warns that simply the downfall of ideologies like Nazism or Stalinism does not eliminate the potential of totalitarian tendencies in a society.
 Anywhere action is at risk, so too is freedom and meaning.
+Further, action is at risk wherever work distracts us.
+Therefore, the compelling satisfaction of work must be approached with caution.
 In turning away from the responsibilities of the man of action, *homo faber* seals his fate.